How Do Green Bonds Work?

 Governments, organizations, companies and multilateral institutions, such as the United Nations (UN), can issue green bonds.

 The World Bank was the first institute to issue green bonds in November 2008.
-They’ve since issued over 160 green bonds, totaling $15 billion in funding for environmental initiatives.
+Since then, it has issued over 160 green bonds, which equates to $15 billion in environmental funding initiatives.

-In the first half of 2022, roughly $417.8 billion in green bonds were issued globally — a 27% drop from the same period the year before.
-Economists blamed rising interest rates, the Russian invasion of Ukraine, the resulting energy crisis and overall economic volatility for the decline.
+In the first half of 2022, nearly $418 billion of green bonds were issued globally — a 27% drop from the same period the prior year.
+Economists cite rising interest rates and the Russian invasion of Ukraine, both of which stoked notable economic uncertainty, as the reason for the decline.

 How Can You Buy Green Bonds?

-Individuals can invest in ETFs and mutual funds that include green bonds, but are otherwise excluded from green bond investments.
+Individuals can invest in ETFs and mutual funds that hold green bonds, but cannot usually invest in individual green bonds.

 Green Bonds vs. Blue Bonds

-Green bonds fund a variety of environmental improvement projects, while blue bonds are limited to protecting and improving water management and aquatic ecosystems.
+Green bonds fund a variety of environmental projects, while blue bonds are focused on initiatives to protect and improve water management and aquatic ecosystems.

-Blue bond investments may support sustainable fishing, waste management, ocean conservation, and other water-based industries.
-Aside from the projects they fund, blue bonds are issued and purchased the same way other bonds are.
+Blue bond investments may support sustainable fishing, waste management, ocean conservation and other water-based industries.
+Blue bonds are issued and purchased in the same way as green bonds.

 What Are Green Bonds, Climate Bonds and Sustainability Bonds?

-Climate bonds are often interchanged with green bonds, though climate bonds are intended to reduce the effects of climate change specifically.
-An example of a climate bond project may be public transportation improvements to reduce greenhouse gas emissions.
+Climate bonds can be categorized as green bonds, but climate bonds are specifically used to finance initiatives designed to reduce the effects of climate change.
+Thus, all climate bonds are green bonds, but not all green bonds are climate bonds.
+An example of a climate bond project is a public transportation improvement to reduce greenhouse gas emissions.